Spookysword/rey/README.md

 # [rey](https://greyengine.org/rey/)
 A collection of code in different programming languages, designed to make game development as easy as possible.
 We currently have native C support.
+And C++ support is WIP

 # Setting up
-In order to get started with the *latest* version, you would need to download the main source code and open up the solution (crey.sln).
-Inside the main.c, you will find some basic boilerplate that gets a window to pop up on screen.
+In order to get started with the *latest* version, you would need to download the source code (We recommend that you download it from releases, because sometimes the newest commit has problems)

+### Latest Release
+To use the latest release, you can just write your code, then compile with the rey.lib and the include directory

+### From Source
+To use the latest source, you need to have cmake installed, then you can just run `cmake -B./build` then `cmake --build ./build --config Release --target all`
+This should build the latest release, and the sample.cpp

 # Window

 ## Basic Window boilerplate
 ```
-#include <grey.h>
+#include <grey/grey.h>

 int main()
 {